-As the world came to a staggering halt in the wake of the deadliest mass shooting in the U.S. history (50 people were killed — and 53 others were wounded), kindness poured in from every corner trying to fill the void.
+As the world came to a staggering halt in the wake of the deadliest mass shooting in U.S. history (50 people were killed — and 53 others were wounded), kindness poured in from every corner trying to fill the void.
 Amid the kind humans, were eleven therapy dogs from The Lutheran Church Charities K-9 who headed to Orlando to comfort the afflicted citizens.

 “Dogs can help.
 They’re like a furry counsel.
 They’re not judgmental and they’re good listeners, which is good because talking is an important part of the healing process.
 It allows people to process what happened.”—Tim Hetzner, president of Lutheran Church Charities

-This comfort dog group doesn’t charges any fee and goes anywhere they are invited.
-The dogs of this donation-based group also comforted people in the aftermath of Boston marathon bombing.
+This comfort dog group doesn’t charge any fee and goes anywhere they are invited.
+The dogs of this donation-based group also comforted people in the aftermath of the Boston Marathon bombing.

-These therapy dogs have been visiting police stations, counseling centers and hospitals in Orlando, and people can’t help but smile, hug or play with them at once.
+These therapy dogs have been visiting police stations, counselling centres and hospitals in Orlando, and people can’t help but smile, hug or play with them at once.